 Possible Complications of Cataract Surgery

-Normally, cataract surgery has no serious complication; However, if you have faced any of the following problems, contact your ophthalmologist.
+Typically, cataract surgery has no severe complications; However, if you have faced any of the following problems, contact your ophthalmologist.

 - Severe pain;